agavshin/javaee-sample/README.md

-# javaee-sample
+# java-samples
 The Java EE project to test any new features (such as integration different tools via CDI, etc).

-The first commit comprises sample code which can send and receive some demo object to/from rabbit queue.
+Each particular sub project is just separated sample which may not be related with others in this repository.